mdb/wp2middleman/README.md

 # wp2middleman

+A command line tool to help move a Wordpress blog to [Middleman](http://middlemanapp.com).

-Migrate the posts contained in a Wordpress XML export file to Middleman-style markdown files.
+wp2middleman migrates the posts contained in a Wordpress XML export file to Middleman-style markdown files.

 ## Installation